octet-stream/form-data/readme.md

 ## Usage

-This package has its own encoder that allows to read the content from the FormData instances.
+This package has its own encoder that allows to read the content from the `FormData` instances into the `multipart/form-data` format.
 Just use `Symbol.asyncIterator` method to get async iterator or just access `FormData#stream` property to get `Readable` stream.
 Note that in the next major release both of this methods will be removed in favour of [`form-data-encoder`](https://github.com/octet-stream/form-data-encoder), which is basically the reimplementation of builtin `formdata-node` encoder that was separated from this package to allow to re-use it in different HTTP clients or use it to add some additional logic into the encoding process.
-See form-data-encoder documentation to get more information.
+See `form-data-encoder` documentation to get more information.

 1. Let's take a look at minimal example with [got](https://github.com/sindresorhus/got):